irgeek/StrEnum/README.md

 [![Build Status](https://travis-ci.org/irgeek/StrEnum.svg?branch=master)](https://travis-ci.org/irgeek/StrEnum)

+**N.B.
+From python 3.10, `enum.StrEnum` is part of the standard library.
+An identical implementation is available on PyPI for 3.8+ at [`backports.strenum`](https://pypi.org/project/backports.strenum/).
+The below implementation is not necessarily compatible with either.**

 StrEnum is a Python `enum.Enum` that inherits from `str` to complement `enum.IntEnum` in the standard library.
 Supports python 3.6+.